Design Abstract Requirements:

 PROMOTING THE FIRST STEP

-Maria R. Boyle (Professor S. Brett DeBoer), Department of Visual Arts, University of the Pacific 3601 Pacific Ave Stockton, California 95211
+Maria R. Boyle (Professor S. Brett DeBoer), Art and Graphic Design, University of the Pacific 3601 Pacific Ave Stockton, California 95211

 The purpose of this project is to assess the reasons behind one’s reluctance to take the first step needed toward the path of recovery and addiction and apply that assessment to a campaign that is designed to help people feel comfortable initiating a plan of recovery.
 In general, people have a hard time helping themselves.
 Recovery Cafe is an organization in Seattle that focuses on a life of transformation.
 It focuses on people who struggle with homelessness, drugs, alcohol, and other destructive behaviors.
 It not only holds regular 12-step supportive meetings that most organizations hold, but it also holds various events and activities that members can get involved with, such as writing circles, yoga, walking clubs, academic tutoring, and acting.
 These extra activities show the organization’s interest and commitment to bettering the lives of the people it works with.